Eric-Carlton/PokemonGoReader/Readme.md

 * **I liked the original table layout instead of this fancified card layout.
 Can we bring that back?**

     Yes you can!
-If you want to see your Pokemon stats in a table, go to webapp/services/properties.service.ts and change the useTabularFormat format property to true.
+If you want to see your Pokemon stats in a table, go to webapp/services/properties.service.ts and change the useTabularFormat property to true.
 Restart the webapp portion ( or the whole thing if you're running with `npm start` ) and bingo-bango, you have the table again!

-* **I don't want to transfer Pokemon from this tool.
-In fact, I don't even want to *accidentally* transfer from this tool.
-Can I get rid of the transfer button?**
+* **I don't want to transfer or rename Pokemon from this tool.
+In fact, I don't even want to *accidentally* transfer or rename from this tool.
+Can I get rid of those buttons?**

   There's a config option for that as well!
-Go to webapp/services/properties.service.ts and change the showTransferButton format property to false.
-Restart the webapp portion ( or the whole thing if you're running with `npm start` ) and say goodbye to that transfer button!
+Go to webapp/services/properties.service.ts and change the showTransferButton and/or the showRenameButton property to false.
+Restart the webapp portion ( or the whole thing if you're running with `npm start` ) and say goodbye to that rename and/or transfer button!

 * **I want to allow other computers on my local network to access the tool from my computer.
 Is that possible?**